Surface-Feeding Insect Program

 What are Surface-Feeding Insects?

 Surface-Feeding Insects are insects that, live above the soil, feed on, and kill grass.
 These are insects that most people have never heard of, or even seen (they are very small and hard to detect).
 But, they can demolish a lawn very quickly.
 Some of the more common ‘surface-feeders’ are Chinch Bugs, Sod Webworm, Armyworm, Bluegrass Billbug and Hunting Billbug.
-All of these kill lawns by either chewing or sucking the juices out of the plant.
+All of these insects can can wipe-out the healthiest lawn in no time by either chewing or sucking the juices out of the plants.

 Two areas of a lawn that were damaged by Chinch Bugs.
 This lawn was beautiful 6-weeks before this picture was taken.